Back to category Published: 21 april 2023 Author: Zhanna Mukhatzhanova

 A symbol of Kazakhstan

 Snow leopards in Kazakhstan primarily inhabit the southeastern regions, specifically the Altai, Tien Shan, Tarbagatai, and Saur mountains, where protected areas have been established to conserve the leopard population.
-These areas include national parks such as Altyn-Emel, Ile Alatau, Katon-Karagai, Kolsai Lakes, Zhongar-Alatau, and Tabagatai, as well as nature reserves like Aksu-Jabagly, Markakol, and Almaty.
+These areas include national parks such as Altyn-Emel, Ile Alatau, Katon-Karagai, Kolsay Lakes, Zhongar-Alatau, and Tarbagatai, as well as nature reserves like Aksu-Jabagly, Markakol, and Almaty.

 Snow leopards are most commonly found in Ile Alatau Park and Almaty Reserve, which are located in the Ile Alatau Mountains.
 The number of snow leopards in Kazakhstan has drastically declined from several hundred in the early 20th century to only about 100-110 individuals per 50,000 square kilometers at the start of the 21st century.